Looking for inspiration of how to spend your free time in Wolverhampton, Walsall, and Telford? Look no further.

-If live music and entertainment is something you crave, The Slade Rooms venue has played host to countless incredible bands over the decades including Nirvana, Ugly Kid Joe, and all sorts of other classic acts.
+If live music and entertainment is something you crave, The Halls venues have played host to countless incredible bands over the decades including Nirvana, Ugly Kid Joe, and all sorts of other classic acts.

 Just for laughs

 Work, study, life… they can all leave us in need of laughter.
-So if your commitments are leaving you in need of relief, check out who’s on stage at: wolvescivic.co.uk Whether it’s a local comedy night, or rising stars like Desiree Burch or Lost Voice Guy, you’ll raise a smile or two.
+So if your commitments are leaving you in need of relief, check out who’s on stage at The Slade Rooms; whether it’s a local comedy night, or rising stars like Desiree Burch or Lost Voice Guy, you’ll raise a smile or two.
 Alternatively, find the funny with big-name shows at Wolverhampton’s Grand Theatre, where you can also fill up on a satisfying mix of travelling shows including drama, ballet, music, comedy, opera and more.